Ready to create Facebook ads in 2025?

 2. High Costs

-When cost per click is too high:
+If your cost per click (CPC) is too high:

 3. No Conversions

-- Optimize for mobile—slow pages hurt results
+• Optimize your landing page for mobile—slow pages hurt results.

 4. Ad Rejected

-When your ad is rejected:
+If your Facebook ad gets rejected:

-- Resubmit the ad for review
+• Resubmit your ad for review.

 5. Ad Fatigue

-When ad performance declines over time:
+If your Facebook ad performance drops over time:

-- Test new copy or rotate creatives
+• Test fresh copy or rotate different creatives.

 Fresh content maintains steady results when optimized ads begin to wear out.